RRCA Fundraising Events

-For the last four years, the RRCA Spring Show has been a crowd favorite with over 1000 people in attendance each year.
+For the last five years, the RRCA Spring Show has been a crowd favorite with over 1000 people in attendance each year.
 Students in middle school and high school choirs perform full junior musicals on the “big stage” in an elegant dinner theater style setting right here on our campus.
-Previous productions include Beauty and the Beast, Guys & Dolls, The Lion King, Frozen, and Alice in Wonderland.
+Previous productions include Aladdin, Willy Wonka, Guys & Dolls, The Lion King, Frozen and Alice in Wonderland.
 Corporate and individual sponsors help underwrite this annual spring event, which raises funds for the Annual Fund, the Fine Arts Department, and our Gym Campaign.
 The Spring Show is one of our biggest fundraisers of the year with table sponsorships starting at $1000 and individual tickets ranging from $10-$25 each.
-The overall school fundraising goal for this even is $75,000.
+The overall school fundraising goal for this event is $75,000.

 Preschool and Elementary students “race” to see which homeroom can raise the most funds to support RRCA!
 This event is a fun day for students to jog/run with their classmates and compete for individual prizes as well.
-Students who raise funds get to shop from the CrusaderMart SuperCart and those who reach their $350 individual goal get will be rewarded with a special event/party when the fundraiser is over!
-The overall school fundraising goal for this even is $75,000.
+Students who raise funds get to shop from the CrusaderMart SuperCart and those who reach their $500 individual goal get will be rewarded with a special event/party when the fundraiser is over!
+The overall school fundraising goal for this event is $85,000.

 Middle School Spring Event